Atos-FiwareOps/sla-dashboard/README.md

 ![userguide11](docs/images/userguide11.png "Status update for the new SLA")

-In the list of agreements the "+" button shows a brief summary of what is monitored in the agreement, and the status in terms of fulfillment.
+In the list of agreements the "+" icon shows a brief summary of what is monitored in the agreement, and the status in terms of fulfillment.

 ![userguide12](docs/images/userguide12.png "Agreement list with summary")